Edward Wild (neuroscientist): Public engagement work

 Wild appeared in the documentary feature film The Inheritance and was a judge for the 2015 British Library / Europe PubMed Central 'Access to Understanding' contest for science writers.
 He has appeared on the BBC Radio Naked Scientists programme.
-In July 2016 he appeared on BBC Radio 4's Woman's Hour programme talking about Huntington's disease with Jenni Murray.
-In December 2017 he appeared on RTE Radio 1 talking about Huntington's disease treatments.
-In 2020 he appeared in the Ken Burns PBS documentary The Gene: An Intimate History.
+In July 2016, he appeared on BBC Radio 4's Woman's Hour programme talking about Huntington's disease with Jenni Murray.
+In December 2017, he appeared on RTE Radio 1 talking about Huntington's disease treatments.
+In 2020, he appeared in the Ken Burns PBS documentary The Gene: An Intimate History.

-In 2021 he wrote the afterword of Patient 1, a book by Charlotte Raven about her experiences of Huntington's disease including her participation on the trial of the experimental drug tominersen.
+In 2021, he wrote the afterword of Patient 1, a book by Charlotte Raven about her experiences with Huntington's disease, including her participation on the trial of the experimental drug tominersen.
 Wild is Raven's doctor and injected her with the first dose of tominersen on the Gen-Peak trial.

 Personal life

-Wild lives in East London with his partner Joel.
-They have a cat and a chihuahua, Riley.
+As of 2021 Wild lived in East London with his partner Joel, a cat and a chihuahua, Riley.